Games to play at a baby shower

 The final word

 If you’re hosting a baby shower for yourself or a loved one, come and celebrate with us at Milton Hill House where you can have an event to remember.
-We are totally flexible with our celebrations and can offer both indoor and outdoor showers, afternoon tea and private dining to celebrate the new arrival.
+We are totally flexible with our celebrations and can offer both indoor and outdoor showers, buffets and private dining to celebrate the new arrival.
 Our dedicated event coordinators are there every step of the way to make your shower perfect.
 If you have anything special in mind, let our team know and we can incorporate it.
 We understand how personal this celebration is and we’ll make sure its a memorable day.
 With delicious catering and comfortable accommodation, Milton Hill House is the perfect party venue.
-Contact our team today for further information or to book.
+Contact our team today for further information or browse our venue hire Oxford page.